GJordao/simple-auth/README.md

 - **Required**: false (true if using [SMTP_HOST](#SMTP_HOST))
 - **Type**: string
 - **Description**: The URL of where the simple-auth service is located.
 If you're hiding the service behind a proxy you need to provide the URL of direct access.
 This is used for the simple-auth service to provide email links for account confirmation, account deletion and password reset.
 Bear in mind that password resets are not possible without an email service

+## ACCOUNT_CONFIRMATION_REDIRECT_URL

+- **Required**: false
+- **Type**: string
+- **Description**: A URL to redirect the user to after confirming account creation.
+This works only when using an SMTP server and the user confirms the account through the email sent.
+- **Default Value**: The host of the application we got through the request

+## DB_SESSIONS

+- **Required**: false
+- **Type**: boolean
+- **Description**: If you set this to true user sessions will be saved to the database and compared each time.
+This will be safer as the service will be able to track which sessions are active, but it will be slower as it requires reading and writing to the database.
+- **Default Value**: false

 # Development